Jhabib-png/julianne-projects/README.md

 # julianne-projects
-A collection of my HTML and Python projects while learning IT.
+A collection of Python projects while learning IT.